 Part takes place in South America and centers on Dora, who is now older and a teenager.
 Since many of our current middle and high school students grew up with classic Dora, this movie is a perfect throwback to their childhood, without being babyish.
 You can see more in the trailer below.

 The film is rated PG and the actual film length is 1 hour and 35 minutes long.
 (This means it would be a great sub plan with this TPT guideor Dora movie guide from my website store.)
 You can find more about level of appropriateness here, but I personally think it would work with 4th grade on-up Spanish class, or even an Exploratory class.

 I purchased the DVD online and it had both Spanish and English options for both audio and subtitles.
-Be careful buying or renting online that you get the language(s) that you are wanting.
+Be careful buying or renting online that you get the language(s) that you want.
 My go to for Intermediate classes is Spanish audio and Spanish subtitles, for Novice classes Spanish audio and English subtitles, and English if it is an exploratory or culture class.
 (There is actually quite a bit of Spanish even in the English version).

 If you want to make a whole film unit, there are so many cultural themes for exploration including the following:

 - The diverse indigenous people of South America

 - Quechua – Connections to Quechua from the film